anbox-cloud/discourse-docs/exp/addons.md

 Addons that are enabled for all applications can be useful, but they can add up quickly.
 Try to attach addons to individual applications unless you need a global addon and you are sure that it won't slow down containers.

 ### Clean up your addons
-For base containers, if your addon needs additional tools and dependencies during its installation, make sure you remove them afterwards.
+For base containers, if your addon needs additional tools and dependencies during its installation, make sure you remove them afterwards (as part of the [`post-stop` hook](https://discourse.ubuntu.com/t/hooks/28555)).
 This will make your addon lighter and all applications using it will start faster.

 ## Related information